hoffmanjon/Cordova_Windows_UWP_Shared_Local_Folder3/README.md

 Change the .gitignore file to the /www directory was included.

 # Building Project
 In the directory that contains the clone to this project run `cordova prepare`.
 Then run `npm install`.
 If there are no errors you should be ready to build the project.

+If you experience issues with retrieving the `Cordova_Windows_UWP_Shared_Local_Folder_Plugin` try manually installing it with the `--nofetch` option.

 # Reproduce issue
 build several versions of the project changing the version number, in line 2 of the config.xml file, for each build `<widget id="io.ionic.starter" version="0.0.4" xmlns="http://www.w3.org/ns/widgets" xmlns:cdv="http://cordova.apache.org/ns/1.0">`